jorgemoralespou/blog.OLD/content/posts/2017-07-19-deploy-helm-charts-on-minishift.md

 This process instructs every minishift instance that will be created from this point to install this addon, so it's a one time step.

 Now, I will create my minishift instance.
 I'm using the latest available openshift version as the time of writing, but you could just be using the default shipped with minishift.
 Also, I'm using virtualbox as virtualization technology, but you could again be using the one you prefer from all the available technologies for your Operating System.
-And also, I like to give the VM enough cpu and memory so that I can confortably work.
+And also, I like to give the VM enough cpu and memory so that I can comfortably work.

 ~~~
 $ minishift start --vm-driver=virtualbox --openshift-version=v3.6.0-rc.0 --cpus=2 --memory=8192